General Comodule-Contramodule Correspondence: Deferred Proofs

 where $\pi_2$ is the projection onto the second component, is a $\sC$-enriched functor, $\sC$-enriched right adjoint to $\sRes$. \end{prop} This proposition is an enriched version of the standard fact \cite[Lemma 7.6.6]{Hir}.

 Our comodules are right comodules since $T= - \otimes \chf$.
 Similarly, there is a category of left comodules, ${}_{T}\sC$, comodules over the comonad $T^\prime = \chf\otimes -$.
 The comonoid $\chf$ is naturally an object of both ${}_{T}\sC$ and $\sC_T$.
-In fact, it is a bicomodule in a suitable sense.
-If $\sC$ is biclosed, then we can use Proposition~\ref{C_T enriched} on the adjoint pair $(T^\prime \dashv \widetilde{[C,-]})$ to equip ${}_{T}\sC$ with enrichment in $\sC$. \begin{prop} Suppose that $\sC$ is biclosed. \begin{enumerate} \item There exists a cotensor product, an enriched in $\sC$ bifunctor
+In fact, it is a bicomodule in a suitable sense. \begin{prop} Suppose that the symmetric monoidal category $\sC$ satisfies Assumption~\ref{assum_1}. \begin{enumerate} \item There exists a cotensor product, an enriched in $\sC$ bifunctor

 where $M \square_{\chf} N$ is the equaliser of the pair of maps